IoTone/ml-sharp/README.md

 cd ml-sharp-main
 ```

+### Build the project

-Then setup the project build once:
+Then setup the project build once.
+Note, you must do this from the directory where the ml-sharp directory lives.

 ```
 uv venv